© Crown copyright 2019

 You understand the customers, members and clients that you represent and you can provide insight, knowledge and channels to improve how many businesses receive these messages and how well they respond to them.

-This partnership pack will help you support businesses and individuals to prepare if we exit the EU without a deal.
+This partnership pack and links to guidance will help you support businesses and individuals to prepare if we exit the EU without a deal.

 - how trade, processes and regulations at the UK border will change after 29 March 2019